toiletbril/zest/player/README.md

 # Zest Player

-With default settings, this app assumes that Zest is running on `0.0.0.0:6969` on the same machine, and the browser supports decoding of `audio/mpeg` with `MediaSource`.
+By default, this app assumes that Zest is running on `0.0.0.0:6969` on the same machine, and that the browser is capable of decoding `audio/mpeg` using `MediaSource`.

-For now, it relies on `SourceBuffer` to store audio in memory, which means that max size for one track is ~10mb.
+Currently, the it relies on `SourceBuffer` to store audio in memory, which limits the maximum size of a single track to approximately ~10mb.

-You can edit default address in [main.js](./main.js).
+The default address can be edited in [main.js](./main.js).

 # Quick start